Today’s business models depend largely on Supply Chain Management.

 - You learn how to setup and calculate your own requirements plan for our “COMPANY”

-- What is inventory, and what is main purpose
+- What is inventory, and what is the main purpose ?

 Day 3: The Physical Supply Chain & Inventory Management